Peter Daltrey Fractures Time on Conceptual Dual-Release ‘The Life And Times of Blue Larry and the Huguenot Kid’

 Brian Shea tells us why Jimmy Campbell is one of his musical heroes.

-Long-shelved glam classic Trouble With Women finally roars back on 28 March 2025—Prof. Stoned’s new remaster is exclusive to a limited CD.
+Long-shelved glam classic Trouble With Women finally roars back.

 Tim Booth notes, 'Releasing an album is a much smoother operation than in 1969,' while Ivan Pawle jokes, 'I am a fully qualified techno dunce!